Rivu04/Time-MAGNET/README.md

 ## Implementation Details

 The models are implemented using PyTorch.
-The Chronos-T5 encoder leverages the `transformers` and `peft` libraries.
+The customized T5 encoder leverages the `transformers` and `peft` libraries.
 Training includes techniques like gradient accumulation, mixed precision training (`autocast`, `GradScaler`), and learning rate scheduling.
 The federated learning implementation includes client selection and model aggregation logic.